Skip to main content

 Description

-• Active Directory users and groups can be used to authenticate into ONTAP System Manager.
+• Active Directory users can be used to authenticate into ONTAP System Manager

 Procedure